 | Anyone else | £1,000 |

-These can be combined with the annual exemption — a parent could give £8,000 to a child on their wedding day (£5,000 wedding exemption plus £3,000 annual exemption) without IHT implications.
+These can be combined with the annual exemption.
+A parent could give £8,000 to a child on their wedding day (£5,000 wedding exemption plus £3,000 annual exemption) without IHT implications.

 Gifts with reservation of benefit

 A gift with reservation of benefit is one where the donor continues to benefit from the asset after giving it away.
-The most common example is giving away your home but continuing to live in it rent-free.
-In this situation, the gift does not leave the estate for IHT purposes — HMRC treats the asset as still belonging to the donor, regardless of how long ago the transfer took place (gov.uk — Gifts and Inheritance Tax).
+The most common example is giving away a home but continuing to live in it rent-free.
+In this situation, the gift does not leave the estate for IHT purposes – HMRC treats the asset as still belonging to the donor, regardless of how long ago the transfer took place (gov.uk – Gifts and Inheritance Tax).

 What happens if someone dies within 7 years of making a gift